1224Hsuan/Back-Propagation-Neural-Network/README.md

 ## Result
 * Training and Test datasets are created randomly.
-* After 100 epochs, the training and simulation RMSE is both close to 0.35.
+* After 100 epochs, the training and simulation RMSE are both close to 0.35.

 ## Operating Method
 * Run EBPTA2.m.